-BSc Degree in Occupational Safety and Health Management
+BSc Degree in Occupational Safety and Health Management (SCBDF0012)

-- Applicants to this part time BSc degree course must have completed and achieved a high standard in the NUID Diploma in Safety, Health and Welfare at Work or equivalent.
-Applicants should also have at least two years' relevant work experience. - A limited number of places are available on the course.
-Applications should be made to: Assistant to the Academic Director, Centre for Safety and Health at Work, UCD, Roebuck, Belfield, Dublin 4.
-Closing date for receipt of applications: 31 May each year. - 3.
+- 1. Applicants to this part time BSc degree course must have completed and achieved a high standard in the NUID Diploma in Safety, Health and Welfare at Work or equivalent.
+Applicants should also have at least two years' relevant work experience. - 2.
+A limited number of places are available on the course.
+Applications should be made in writing to: Centre for Safety and Health at Work, NovaUCD, University College Dublin, Belfield, Dublin 4.
+Closing date for receipt of applications is 30 April each year. - 3.
 The degree course is a part time course and will normally be completed in two years. - 4.
 The foundation unit, SHWW 3201 Research Methods, Data Processing and Analysis, is offered each year.
 This unit is compulsory for students in the first year of the programme.
-Thereafter each core and elective unit is offered once every second year to both first and second year students who attend lectures together. - Project work is based on individual work placements in industry (which may be in the student's own workplace), which takes place over both first and second years of the degree programme. - 6.
+Thereafter each core and elective unit is offered once every second year to both first and second year students who attend lectures together. - 5.
+Project work is based on individual work placements in industry (which may be in the student's own workplace), which takes place over both first and second years of the degree programme. - 6.
 Examinations will be held each year in Summer with repeat examinations in Autumn.